Office of Sponsored Programs

 Internship Opportunity for STEM Students

-The Naval Research Enterprise Internship Program (NREIP) is now taking applications for a summer research internship at a Department of Navy laboratory.
+The Naval Research Enterprise Internship Program (NREIP) offers summer research internships at a Department of Navy laboratory.
 NREIP offers a great opportunity for those interested in the Science, Technology, Engineering, and Mathematics field to receive a hands-on research experience with a mentor and to receive a generous stipend, as well.

 The Women of Color STEM Conference

-The Women of Color STEM Conference will take place this year in the Hilton Anatole Hotel in Dallas, Texas.
-This Conference hosts influential STEM leaders in the country for a weekend of networking, collaboration, and professional development.
-Oklahoma State University invites all interested students to attend the event.
-The OSU group plans to leave on Friday, October 18 and return on Sunday, October 20.
-More information about the event is listed below.
+The 2014 Women of Color STEM Conference will take place October 23-25, 2014, at the Detroit Marriott at the Renaissance Center in Detroit, MI.
+This conference hosts influential STEM leaders in the country for a weekend of networking, collaboration, and professional development.
+More information is available at http://intouch.ccgmag.com/page/woc_conference

 Registry of Undergraduate Researchers (Council on Undergraduate Research)